Banani-Rath/azure-devops-server-docs-pr/docs/install/install-azure-sql.md

 ## Requirements

 - Azure SQL Database can only be used with Azure DevOps Server 2019 and later versions.
-- Azure SQL Database can only be used with Azure DevOps Server when you also use Azure Virtual Machines.
+- Azure SQL Database can only be used with Azure DevOps Server when you also use Azure Virtual Machines that are domain joined.

 	> [!NOTE]
 	> The primary reason for this restriction is that connectivity between Azure DevOps Server and Azure SQL Database is accomplished by using [Managed Service Identity](/azure/active-directory/managed-identities-azure-resources/overview).
 Using Managed Service Identity avoids the need to use SQL authentication and store usernames and passwords, which presents a security risk.